weiagit/weiagit.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I began teaching as an Instructional Aide for Discrete Mathematics (EECS 203), within the University of Michigan's Computer Science and Engineering Department.
+I will begin teaching as an Instructional Aide for Discrete Mathematics (EECS 203) at the University of Michigan.